FractalFir/tmf/README.md

 | .tmf with pre-encode optimisations and hand-picked quality settings | **147.3 kB** |
 | zip(deflate) compressed .tmf | 307.9 kB |
 ## TMF vs. Draco.
 Draco is noticeably better at compression than TMF.
 If all you are looking for is reduced file size, then just use Draco.
-As a single deveolper there is no way I can manage to create something that even rivals it. **But** if what you are looking for is not only model compression ratio, then TMF still has a lot to offer.
+But if you are looking for both high compression and fast reads, tmf can be a vaible alternative.
 ### A comparison of some pros and cons
+*NOTE: when compression ratios/percentages are given, all formats(eg. tmf,draco,fbx) are compared to .obj as uncompressed base*.
 | Category | Draco | TMF |
 |----------|-------|-----|
 | Compression Ratio | Draco is generally better at compressing data, depending on the compression settings it can be between ~80-98% | TMF can compress your file by around 87.3% |